 The golden hour is also known as the magical hour, when the Sun is close to the horizon on a sunny day, its light appears warmer and softer which is very suitable for amazing landscape shots.

-On the other hand, the blue hour refers to the darker stages of morning and evening twilight, when the Sun is quite far below the horizon, colouring the sky deep blue, it is also a favourite time among landscape photographers.
+On the other hand, the blue hour refers to the darker stages of morning and evening twilight, when the Sun is quite far below the horizon, coloring the sky deep blue, it is also a favorite time among landscape photographers.

 The following are the main camera settings in landscape photography: